 To test the soil for alkalinity, use vinegar.

-Mix half a cup of baking soda with one gallon of warm water and a tablespoon of liquid soap to scrub your outdoor furniture well.
+Mix 1/2 cup of baking soda with 1 gallon of warm water and 1 tablespoon of liquid soap to scrub your outdoor furniture.

 Dip a sponge into the solution and gently scrub the item.
 Finally, rinse it off with clean water.

 One downside to home composting is that the piles can get smelly.
-Baking soda can help reduce the smell of the compost.
+Baking soda can help reduce the compost’s smell.

 Just sprinkle some over your compost bin or pile, then mix it with a shovel.